bensanmorris/benchmark_monitor/README.md

 # Automated performance monitoring

 A small utility that looks for step changes (slowdowns) in your google benchmark run history.
+It produces a report (**index.html**) containing a chart for each benchmark with a slowdown indicator indicating where a step-change (slowdown) in performance occurred.
+Simply accumulate your google benchmark run history and then run the benchmark_monitor_utility:

 ```
 benchmark_monitor.py -d [your_google_benchmark_performance_history_directory]